Who Went Home On ‘The Challenge XXX: Dirty 30’ Episode 9? [Spoilers]

 Results

 The girls are first, with Britni dominating Nicole, who is too small for this one.
-Britni is safe and Nicole has been eliminated on The Challenge XXX.
+Britni is safe and Nicole is eliminated on The Challenge XXX.
 The guys are up next and they are not messing around, as we have two strong guys in this one.
-They went three rounds, with Nelson ending with the win, so he is safe tonight and Hunter is eliminated and headed to the Redemption House.
+They go three rounds, with Nelson ending with the win, so he is safe tonight and Hunter is eliminated and headed to the Redemption House.

 Imma let you finish but THAT WAS ONE OF THE GREATEST ELIMINATIONS OF ALL TIME! ???? @hbarfield13 @MTV_NellyT ???? #TheChallengeXXX pic.twitter.com/VUoBufLbpW